mahmoud/sedimental/entries/simple_statistics_for_systems.md

 opposite of "inferential" statistics drastically narrows down future searches.

 Collecting data is all about balance.
-Too little data and, at best, you might as well have not bothered.
-At worst, you make an uninformed decision that takes you down with it.
+Too little data and best case, you might as well have not bothered.
+Worst case, you make an uninformed decision that takes you down with it.
 Then again, too much data can also result in downtime, and even if you keep an eye on memory consumption, you need to consider the time consumption of sifting through data excess.
 "Big data" is not a necessary step toward understanding big systems.
 We want dense, balanced data.

 So what tools does the engineer have for balanced collection?
-Much like metadata volume and dimensions, the techniques go on and on.
-That said, you can get quite far with the fundamentals, so let's start covering the groundwork with familiar territory.
+When it comes to metadata, it doesn't matter if we're looking at volume, dimensions, or techniques, there is always more.
+That said, the fundamentals will carry you quite far, so let's start covering the groundwork with familiar territory.

 # Harnessing momentum

-The concept of a statistical moment may sound advanced or even a little like a niche hashtag, but virtually everyone can compute an arithmetic mean, also known as the average.
+The concept of statistical moments may sound advanced, unfamiliar, or even a little like a niche hashtag, but virtually everyone uses them.
+After all, by age 10 most students can compute an arithmetic mean, otherwise known as the average.
 Our everyday average is what's known as the first statistical moment.
 The mean is nice to calculate and can be quite englightening, but there's a reason this post doesn't end here.

 The mean is just one of four statistical moments.
 There are four moments in all, yielding four measures, each representing a